Stausi/stausi.github.io/docs/scripts/perico.md

 Config.JailKeyExpire = Config.Hours(5)

+-- If you want to use Stausi interaction menu for this script, set this to false.
+-- If you want to use your ox_target interaction menu, set this to true.

+Config.UseOxTarget = false

 -- Data about the NPC which starts the heist
+-- Set MissionStartModel to false if you don't want a NPC to start the heist.
+-- Use the exports.st_perico_heist:StartHeist() to start the heist.

 Config.MissionStartModel = "CSB_Gustavo"
 Config.startRobberyNPC = vector4(484.30, -3052.50, 5.24, 1.5)